WKCC (FM)

-WFCC-FM (107.5 MHz) is a 50,000-watt effective radiated power radio station licensed to Chatham, Massachusetts, on Cape Cod, with studios and offices in Hyannis and transmitter facilities in Brewster.
-It broadcasts with a classical format.
-Current hosts on WFCC-FM include Mark Calder, Dave Read, Don Spencer, and Larry King.
+WKCC (107.5 MHz) is a radio station licensed to Chatham, Massachusetts, United States, broadcasting the K-Love contemporary Christian music network to Cape Cod.
+It broadcasts from a transmitter site in Brewster.

+This station operated from 1987 to 2026 as WFCC-FM, a classical music station based in Cape Cod and founded by First Class Communications.
+Several Boston-area media personalities were on-air hosts for WFCC-FM.
+It was owned by Charles River Broadcasting from 1996 to 2007 and Cape Cod Broadcasting Media, owner of a cluster of local radio stations, from 2007–2026.
+Citing changing economic conditions and lower advertising revenue, the company sold the station to K-Love in 2026.

 History

 Original WFCC logo, as shown on a drink cup.

 The station started broadcasting on March 24, 1987, from state-of-the-art facilities on Route 28 in West Chatham.
 It was owned at the time by First Class Communications, run by Joseph A. Ryan and his family, who all worked at the station, including wife Pauline (receptionist), son Kevin (sales manager), and daughter Justine (sales).
 Joe Ryan, who worked at NBC as a writer for Today during Dave Garroway's tenure, then at WCVB-TV (channel 5) in Boston, hired WCVB personalities to be on his staff at WFCC-FM, including newsman Jack Hynes, meteorologists Bob Copeland (a Chatham resident) and Bill Hovey, and sportscaster Bill O'Connell, complemented by local classical announcers Janice Gray, Dick Eressy, Paul Jimerson, Paul Nossiter, Steve Murphy, Don Lawrence, Pierre Paquin, Don Merna, and Dick O'Connor.
 The station played mostly classical music on weekdays, with the afternoon drive show being big band, hosted by Lou Dumont.
 On the weekends, classical was complemented by the Metropolitan Opera radio broadcasts and other syndicated classical shows, as well as local specialty shows Jazz on the Half-Shell and Folk Roots and Branches with Paul Jimerson, and a program devoted to classical piano, Klavier, produced by Jimerson and hosted by his wife, pianist and teacher Melinda Isaacson.